Holiday Reading List 2019

 The book explores the history of humanity without being pretentious, overly pedantic, or forcing ideology.
 It’s always tough to find books about human history that aren’t full of opinions rather than facts.
 This one, in my opinion, mostly sticks to the facts and sets the BS aside.

-What makes Harari’s approach unique is his framing of human history through several key “revolutions”—cognitive, agricultural, scientific—and his analysis of how each one transformed not just human society but human happiness.
-His provocative claim that the agricultural revolution might have been “history’s biggest fraud” forces readers to question whether progress always improves human wellbeing.
+What makes Harari’s approach work is his framing of human history through several key “revolutions”—cognitive, agricultural, scientific—and how each one changed not just society but human happiness.
+His claim that the agricultural revolution might have been “history’s biggest fraud” stuck with me because it makes progress look a lot less clean and obvious.

 Sapiens helps put things in perspective, and it left me with the overwhelming feeling of how small, insignificant, and pointless we are as individuals.